Aureliusf/nvim/README.md

 # nvim

 Using Plug for my pluggin managment.
-Coc for language syntax and completion.
+Coc for language syntax and completion and forest-night by sainnhe as theme.
-Using forest-night by sainnhe.